-The Social Problems That Must Not Be Named750x450 stage lights
+The Social Problems That Must Not Be Named

 It happened on the morning of February 11, 2010.
 I was walking from my parking spot on the grounds of the state capitol (one of the few perks of being a member of the General Assembly) to my business office on the other side of Broadway.